 - An open mind and an abiding interest in developing your curiosity as a learner.

-Honors scholars are to demonstrate their competency in these areas through a compilation of their course work, a thesis/capstone project, and self-reflection embedded within the Honors curriculum, and when applicable standardized test scores.
-The Honors Council will maintain a list of Bemidji State University courses you may take to help you meet these requirements and standardized tests suitable to demonstrate competency.
+Honors scholars are to demonstrate their competency in these areas and in written communication, through a compilation of their course work, completion of a thesis/capstone project, and self-reflection exercises that are embedded across the Honors Program curriculum.

-The quota of Honors scholars admitted each academic year is determined by the number of qualified applications received.
-Students are appointed to the program on a competitive basis by a committee of dedicated faculty.
+The number of incoming Honors scholars admitted each academic year is determined by the number of qualified applications received.
+All students who meet the qualifications will receive information about Honors and are encouraged to apply.